 Dee Fractals Pineapple Quilt

-Dee Says: This quilt was sewn using an offset pineapple block from Rich Traditions.
-It makes your eyes jump a bit but I enjoy looking at it.
-The quilt started out to be larger to get the circular effect of the pattern, but looking at it on the design wall, I decided it would be overwhelming to increase the size.Continue to 18 of 20 below.
+This quilt was sewn using an offset pineapple block from Rich Traditions.
+It makes your eyes jump a bit but we enjoy looking at it.
+The quilt started out to be larger to get the circular effect of the pattern, but after the quilter looked at it on their design wall, they decided it would be overwhelming to increase the size.Continue to 17 of 19 below.

 Deedra's Log Cabin Quilt

-Dee Says: I made this Barn Raising Log Cabin quilt for my sister.Continue to 19 of 20 below.
+This Barn Raising Log Cabin quilt was made for the quilter's sister.Continue to 18 of 19 below.

 Log Cabin Star Quilt